nicholaswmin/dyno/README.md

 use `threads: 4` & `cyclesPerSecond: 4`, would need to have it's benchmarked task execute in `< 1 second` to avoid accumulating a backlog.

+### Scoring

-The `cyclesPerSecond` rate at which a backlog is created is deemed to be the absolute breaking point of that piece of code.
+The `cyclesPerSecond` rate at which a backlog is created is deemed to be the absolute breaking point of that piece of code and the current *score*.

-Realistically speaking, it should be considerably lower than that, since this benchmark runs everything locally with no network in-between to contribute to latency.
+Realistically speaking, it's operational limits are considerably lower than that, since this benchmark runs locally, with no network in-between to contribute to latency.

-The `threads` parameter is more or less constant, since it should be set to the same number of available physical cores.
+> The `threads` parameter is more or less constant,
+> since it should be set to the same number of available physical cores.

 ### Structure